Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Introduction

 Here we will be dealing with tensor RG for two-dimensional models.
-Our main goal will be to introduce a modification of the existing algorithms which allows to recover the critical fixed point tensor.
+Our main result will be a modification of the existing algorithms which allows to recover the critical fixed point tensor in a novel and more efficient way.
 Traditionally, one obtains approximate fixed point tensors by starting from the lattice model at or nearby the exactly known critical temperature and performing a series of 10-20 RG steps, referred below as the ``shooting'' method.
 The resulting tensor is close to the fixed point but it is not quite the fixed point, because the irrelevant perturbations have not fully decayed to zero.
-In this work, we will be able to obtain the fixed point via a Newton method.
+In this work, we will be able to instead obtain the fixed point via a Newton method.
 The Newton method converges provided that the Jacobian has no eigenvalues 1.
 Naively, there are always perturbations with eigenvalues 1 in our problem.
 They are associated with aspect-ratio deformations, which break the rotation invariance of the model while keeping criticality.
-Our main idea will be to change the tensor RG map by including in it a $\pi/2$ rotation of the lattice.
-This changes the problematic eigenvalues 1 to $-1$, and saves the day for the Newton method.
+Our main idea will be to change the tensor RG map by including in it a $\pi/2$ rotation of the lattice, which changes the problematic eigenvalues 1 to $-1$, and allows the Newton method to converge.